Front's iOS app

 Stay up to date and communicate with your team, even when you don’t have your computer handy.
 Use the Front iOS app to respond to your customers, collaborate with your team, and work happier!

-If you open navigation panel, you’ll see a button for Settings at the bottom.
+If you open the navigation panel, you’ll see a gear icon for Settings at the top right.
 From there, you can set:

-- Badge counter: You can turn on or off the app icon badge counter.
-You can also choose if you want your inbox counter to reflect My Inbox, or a team workspace.
+- 3️⃣ Badge counter: You can turn on or off the app icon badge counter.
+You can also choose if you want your inbox counter to reflect My Inbox, or all items in the team section of your sidebar.

 To choose which push notifications you want to receive on your iOS device, you need to use either the Front desktop or web app.
-From there, you can click your avatar in the top left → Settings → Notifications.
+From there, click the gear icon at the top right → Personal Settings → Notifications.
 You can set Basic Notifications by selecting either All, Smart, or None under the Mobile section.
 You can also set Advanced Notifications for your mobile app.
 Visit Notification Settings for more information.

 The iOS app does offer push notification quick actions.
 You are able to Comment, Mark as Read, or Archive from your push notifications, so you can easily triage your Inbox while you’re on the go.